SwellLobster338/yt-api-legacy/README.md

 ### Deploying
 1. Download the latest version from the [releases page](https://github.com/ZendoMusic/yt-api-legacy/releases/).
-2. Go to assets and [download the latest yt_dlp binary](https://github.com/yt-dlp/yt-dlp/releases/) for your system
+2. Go to `assets` folder and [download the latest yt_dlp binary](https://github.com/yt-dlp/yt-dlp/releases/) for your system
 3. Remove `.example` from `config.json.example` file.
+If you don't have that file, download it from the repository
 4. Open `config.json` and edit it to suit your needs
-5. Profit!
+5. Open the binary and enjoy.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.